 This is one of the posts that go me banned from akimbo, the Canadian art advertising network.
 There’s a smell of insider-trading, then censorship to silence the whistle-blower.
 If art is anything you can get away with, the worst you can get away with is always the best strategy, leading to a consistent degradation of the field.

 Postmodernism is the urge to shock; we’re repeatedly told it’s the most exciting art of our time, yet doubts remained.
 When post modernism denies tradition no one knows what art is anymore.
-So when this dominant trend rejects our expectations of art, leaving us clueless, some carve out a new path that others follow.
+So when a dominant trend rejects our expectations, leaving us clueless, some pioneers carve out a new path that others follow.

-For example filling a gallery space with old desks (Geoffrey Farmer), followed soon after by filling a gallery with old chairs (Luis Jacob); or cutting pictures out of art books and gluing them to sticks (Geoffrey Farmer), eventually followed by cutting pictures out of art books and framing them without explanation (Luis Jacob).
-Although monotony is not “the most exciting art of our time”, postmodernism brushes such critique aside with bubbly articles commissioned by important curators.
-The less effort the more conceptual the work.
+Geoffrey Farmer later cut pictures out of art books and glued them to sticks, Luis Jacob cut pictures out of art books and framed them without explanation.
+Although imitation is the most sincere form of flattery it is not “the most exciting art of our time”.
+Postmodernism brushes such critique aside with well-paid scholarly articles commissioned by important curators.
+It is said that the less effort it took the more conceptual the work.

 Tom Wolfe satirized this pose in his novel Back to Blood; “The artist… had no hand at all in making them.
 And if he touched drawings or photographs, it was just to put them in an envelope and FedEx them to those hired to produce the work, although I’m sure he has an assistant to do things like that.
 No Hands—that’s an important concept now.
 It’s not some artist using his so-called skills to deceive people.
 It’s not a sleight of hand.
 It’s no hands at all.
 That makes it conceptual, of course.
 That way he turns what a manual artist would use to create…an effect…into something that compels you to think about it in a deeper way.”
 (1)